nehaprasad1/link_generator/README.md

+#note : I made this to learn how to dockerize app
 # 🔗 Pixel Link Generator (Dockerized FastAPI)

 A production-ready, containerized web application built with **FastAPI** and **Docker**.
 This project demonstrates a complete **CI/CD** pipeline from local development to cloud deployment using a "Triple Threat" workflow: GitHub → Docker Hub → Render.